HOW TO OPTIMIZE THE PROCESS OF COLLECTING USER FEEDBACK?

-- Making a list and prioritize features for the next iteration.
+- Making a list and prioritizing features for the next iteration.

 - Preparing a project roadmap.

-We suggested to take a step back and look at the key challenges that should be met to achieve a product vision.
-Some elements of these challenges we validated with the target users, namely:
+We suggested taking a step back and looking at the key challenges that should be met to achieve a product vision.
+Our team validated some elements of these challenges with the target users, namely:

-- Target audience – why users experience such problems?
-Can they solve these problems without the help of our product?
+- Target audience – why do users mostly experience such problems?
+How do they manage to solve these problems without the help of our product?

-Instead of diving into technical aspects from the very beginning, we created a simple landing page to test the client's assumptions in one region, namely, the San Francisco Bay Area.
-It helped us learn in real-time how users interacted with a product and which features were used more often.
+We created a simple and minimalist landing page to test client assumptions in one region, namely, the San Francisco Bay Area.
+It helped us learn how users interacted with a product in real-time.

-User insights that were identified during the process became a basis for a more goal-oriented project roadmap.
-Instead of deciding on what features to implement, we focused on what goals to achieve, what user problems to solve, and what and why to build next.
+User insights that we identified during the process became a basis for a more goal-oriented project roadmap.
+Instead of deciding what features to implement, we focused on the goals we want to achieve, what user problems to solve, and why to build next.